 - 1. The Primary college will upload all courses and full curriculum to the WTCS Portal for approval. - 2.
 The Cooperating college will upload their portion of the shared curriculum (i.e. the list of courses they are offering per the shared agreement).
 Per Higher Learning Commission guidelines, at minimum, 25 percent of all program credits must be earned at the Primary college.
-Higher Learning Commission (HLC) Policy: Assumed Practices, Number: CRRT.B.10.020, (B.1.b) Teaching and Learning: Quality, Resources, and Support

 "The institution maintains structures or practices that ensure the coherence and quality of the programs for which it awards a degree.
-Typically institutions will require that at minimum 30 of the 120 credits earned for the bachelor's degree and 15 of the 60 credits for the applied associate's degree be credits earned at the institution itself, through arrangements with other accredited institutions, or through contractual relationships approved by the Commission.
+Typically, institutions will require that at minimum 30 of the 120 credits earned for the bachelor's degree and 15 of the 60 credits for the applied associate degree be credits earned at the institution itself, through arrangements with other accredited institutions, or through contractual relationships approved by the Commission.
 Any variation from the typical minima must be explained and justified."